kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 **********************
 RNA-seq Read Alignment
 **********************
 In computational biology, sequence alignment is a process used to identify regions of similarity between sequences.
 An inherent challenge of RNA-seq read alignment is the mapping of sequences from non-contiguous genomic regions – i.e. the mRNAs.
 At present, two strategies of RNA-seq read alignment have been developed and thoroughly tested: i) traditional alignment to genomic sequence data and ii) pseudoalignment to transcript sequences.
-Depending on the preferred strategy, the relevant input file(s) may be found among the following three file types:

 All RNA-seq Read Alignment programs may imported using:

 .. code-block:: bash
    :name: kocher_RNA